-Most South Korea citizen usually puts a plastic bag on the dripping umbrella when enters subway stations and houses.
-But from May 1 this year, plastic bags won’t be placed at Seoul City subway station and public office.
-Umbrella dryers or special water carpet will be officially unveiled.
+Most South Korean citizen usually puts a plastic bag on the dripping umbrella when entering subway stations and houses.
+But from May 1 this year, plastic bags won’t be placed at Seoul City subway stations and public office.
+Umbrella dryers or special water carpets will be officially unveiled.

 City officials in Seoul say recycling of waste plastic has recently become a social problem.
 The city government will first “lead by example” and reduce the use of disposable plastics.